John-Otago/PhD-Plus/README.md

 If you have a question, ask.
 If you're unsure about something, check with your advisor.
 If you are falling behind the schedule, tell your advisor to work out a strategy.

 **Strategy & Execution:**
-Keep a sharp focus on the most important things that will help you achieve your goal (complete the PhD on time).
+(a) Keep a sharp focus on the most important things that will help you achieve your goal (complete the PhD on time).
-Talk with your supervisor about strategy: what you should focus on, how to proceed with your research, and where to publish it.
+(b) Talk with your supervisor about strategy: what you should focus on, how to proceed with your research, and where to publish it.
-Once you have a strategy, do it.
+(c) Once you have a strategy, do it.
 Start now and carry on.
 Review and reflect regularly on both your strategy and execution.
 Figure out what works, what doesn't, and how to improve.

 Also check out the books in section 3.3 below.